awsdocs/amazon-detective-admin-guide/doc_source/security-best-practices.md

 When you receive an invitation to a behavior graph, make sure to validate the source of the invitation\.

-Check the AWS account identifier of the master account that sent the invitation\.
+Check the AWS account identifier of the administrator account that sent the invitation\.
 Verify that you know who the account belongs to, and that the inviting account has a legitimate reason to monitor your security data\.